-is a process where the outdoor environment's design is based on the the work of a specific artist or work of art, or incorporates multiple art forms into the space, including sculpture, music, dance, performance art and experiential elements.
-A client who loves Matisse has their landscape designed with serpentining lines, bold Mediterranean colors and shapes reminiscent of his cut outs, and sculptures evoking his Blue Nude.
-Another brings a Kandinsky painting to life with geometric shapes and strong primary colors
+Art Gardens is a process where a landscape design is based on the the work of a specific artist or work of art.
+It can incorporates multiple art forms into the space, including sculpture, music, dance, performance art and experiential elements. .This Kandinsky painting is brought to life with geometric shapes and strong primary colors, as seen below.

 An art museum with a Rothko exhibition has its courtyard done in geometrical plantings which reverberate with similar color relationships and layers.